ComplexRobot/CobaltCoreWindowed/README.md

 Remove or rename `XInput1_4.dll`.

 ## Information
-Uses a [minimalist injection-hook pattern](https://github.com/TsudaKageyu/minhook) to add functionality to the game without actually modifying anything within the base game.
+Uses a [minimalist hook-injection pattern](https://github.com/TsudaKageyu/minhook) to add functionality to the game without actually modifying anything within the base game.

 This adds a workaround to display the window and be resizable.
 It uses a minimalistic and modular design that should continue to work, but it is still possible it may break in future releases of the game.